kevinmcareavey/jason-tutorial-series/md/appendix-b.md

 This confirms that Javalin is working correctly and listening on [http://localhost:7000/](http://localhost:7000/).

-### Step 6 - Listen for API requests
+### Step 6 - API endpoints

 A custom API based on Javalin can be implemented within the `init` method of the custom environment class.
-This requires you to specify some API endpoints, included the expected HTTP method and how any data should be handled.
+This requires you to specify some API endpoints, including how any data should be handled.

 Edit `MyEnvironment.java` as follows: